leios/space-junk/src/content/rei_1.md

 Let's start with the obvious.
 Nemo is a floating research center in the middle of the South Pacific Gyre, a large oceanic desert that is inhospitable for almost all life.
 Within the gyre, Nemo acts as a bubble that slowly collects and recycles all the pastic from the South Pacific Garbage Patch, which was created through centuries of unchecked pollution from mainlanders.
-Nemo alsofloats around the single point on Earth that is furthest away from any other land settlement, making it near impossible to travel to and from.
+Nemo also floats around the single point on Earth that is furthest away from any other land settlement, making it nearly impossible to travel to and from.
-It's so remote and devoid of life that the surrounding area has been used as a dumpster for almost all satellites when they die and need to be taken out of orbit.
+It's so remote and devoid of life that the surrounding is used as a resting ground for almost all satellites when they die and need to be taken out of orbit.

+!!! note
+    I need better phrasing here...
+    It also conflicts with "We have literally transformed the world's garbage into a researcher's paradise."

 Put another way, we live in the world's largest and most remote dumping ground.

 Yet we make it work.
-Everyone on the island is a researcher, pushing the boundary of human knowledge in any way possible.
+Everyone on the island is a researcher, pushing the boundary of human knowledge in some unique way.
 We have biologists, chemists, physicists, mathematicians...
 Just about every discipline.
 And the community is bound together so tightly that interdisciplinary work is the norm.
 I am honestly impressed and surprised at what everone is able to accomplish while here.
 We have literally transformed the world's garbage into a researcher's paradise.

-Unfortunately, to the outside world, this island doesn't exist.
-Sure, the real world hears about us all the time.
-There are papers that come out.
-We clearly make an impact on technology used throughout the world.
-But stories are not "real."
+Yet there is another problem.
+One that is much harder to explain.
+No matter how many papers we write.
+Or how much technology we develop.
+Or real impact we make to the lives of the mainlanders.

-Nemo is (and always will be) a toy model.
+Nemo is not "real."
+It is a story to tell children.
 An experiment that might fail at any moment.
-A utopian vision stashed away as far as possible.
+A utopian vision that can never be realized.

-But the *people* of Nemo are different.
-They don't exist until they leave.
-That's the catch.
-To leave is to exist in the *real* world.
-With *real* people.
-Solving *real* problems.

 To the rest of the world, we are just a toy model.
+So long as we live on Nemo, we don't exist.

+But this is not necessarily a bad thing.
+In fact, for many of the first wave of people migrating, this was really important.
+Nemo is part of a collection of research institutions that do not belong to any one nation.
+Instead, the island is owned by the International Research Refuge (IRR), the same group in charge of the Internation Space Station and Antarctic ______.

 It wasn't always this way.
 When your grandfather came to Nemo, it was much smaller.
 And it wasn't only the island that had been thrown away, but the people too.

+Outside of Nemo, we look like animals, caged in a zoo no one can ever see.
+It's hard to explain to people that they don't exist until they leave.
+To leave is to exist in the *real* world.
+With *real* people.
+Solving *real* problems.

 It is right in the middle of the South Pacific garbage patch, a collection of all the junk from the southern hemisphere.